dsgandurra/cyberfeedbites/README.md

 ## Why CyberFeedBites?

-CyberFeedBites is suited to cases where a lightweight, cybersecurity-focused RSS retriever is enough.
+CyberFeedBites is suited to cases where a lightweight, cybersecurity-focused RSS retriever is needed.
 It runs locally, requires no server, and produces fast summaries without the overhead of user management, databases, or a full RSS platform.
-It serves anyone who wants quick security reports, targeted filtering, and flexible OPML handling without maintaining an always-on service.
-When continuous background fetching, long-term archiving, a full web interface, or management of wider, non-cybersecurity feeds is required, a complete system such as FreshRSS becomes the better choice.
+For continuous background fetching, long-term archiving, or broader feed management, a full system like FreshRSS is more suitable.

 ## Features